Written By: Bryan Burrough

 Plot: A Grim History of Violence

-The Demon Next Door recounts the story of Danny Corwin, high school classmate to the author, Bryan Burrough.
+The Demon Next Door recounts the story of Danny Corwin, a high school classmate to the author, Bryan Burrough.
 This book recounts his life as a serial killer/rapist, ranging from his first victim in middle school all the way to his capture and execution in his forties.
-It goes into extreme detail, from his ten year prison sentence after his first attempted murder, in which he earned a thirty year parole, to his brief time as a regular member of society afterwards.
+It goes into extreme detail, from his ten-year prison sentence after his first attempted murder, in which he earned thirty-year parole, to his brief time as a regular member of society afterward.

-But first, let’s discuss a great quality of the story:
+But first, let’s discuss the great quality of the story:

 Voice: Less is More

 Bryan Burrough’s voice is very solid.
-He uses very few details, but the ones he does paints a clear picture in your mind.
+He uses very few details, but the ones he does paint a clear picture in your mind.
 This works especially well given how graphic some of the scenes are, such as the accounts of the attacks from the surviving victims.
-It’s not so in depth as to make you completely sick, but it’s detailed enough to make you understand how terrible it really is.
+It’s not so in-depth as to make you completely sick, but it’s detailed enough to make you understand how terrible it really is.

 This minimalistic style is helped thanks to the documentary style of the story.
-We don’t need to worry about writing organic dialogue, because all the dialogue was taken from interviews or witness accounts.
-This makes the story feel all the more chilling, because you know that every word written is as close to reality as can be.
+We don’t need to worry about writing organic dialogue because all the dialogue was taken from interviews or witness accounts.
+This makes the story feel all the more chilling because you know that every word is written is as close to reality as can be.

 Performance: A Miscast Opportunity